 Cloud vs. Traditional Mortgage Lending: A Cost-Benefit Analysis

-For mortgage companies still running on-premise infrastructure, the question has moved past "should we migrate?"
-The question now is "what is it costing us to wait?"
+For mortgage companies still running local servers, the question has moved past "should we migrate?"
+The question now is what it's costing you to wait.

 This article breaks down the real costs on both sides.
 Hardware, staffing, security, scalability, and the hidden expenses that show up when you least expect them.